JiabinS/Wind-Power-Calculator/README.md

 While only example windspeed is necessary for the calculation, many of other factors are very helpful to consider.
 These values (found in Example) were parsed from Brandywine Airport (KOQN) with a web scraper (code available on request) and represent several years of data.
+## Sample Report

+Included for additonal context; example of a report that could be produced with this tool.

+## Example Output
+	You will generate 0.042 megawatt hours of power with one turbine This is 1.01 megawatt hours per day.
+	This means the turbine is producing $40.worth of power each day.
+	In one year the turbine will produce $14615.25worth of power in one year.
+	It will take 136.84 years to make the installation cost back in power savings.

 ## Contributing
 If you find this code in any way helpful please use it however you see fit.
 While it's licensed under MIT; I really couldn't care less what you do with it.
 Sharing Alike would be nice, but not neccesary.